Enhance Your Skills with Our Continuing Education Courses

 COMMENTS: The course is geared to highlight a complete understanding of terminology, legal responsibilities and required documentation, and the practice’s structural, electronic and security requirements to comply with both laws, which in many cases are in contradiction with traditional and recommended dental practices’ layouts.
 The subject matter is provocative as it makes licensees aware of their shortcoming, and the many challenges and risk management issues they need to address; however, they are presented with acceptable solutions and alternatives.
 Primarily dental professionals are confronted with the realization “change” and the insecurity and fear this subject brings.
 Inevitably, it provokes licensees into active ethical discussions challenging the limits and scopes of the laws being discussed.

-Book a SEMINAR AT YOUR DENTAL PRACTICE
+BOOK A SEMINAR AT YOUR DENTAL PRACTICE

-Course # 20-127406
+COURSE # 20-127406

 HIPAA Omnibus Rule